noahwang615/MediaSorter/README.md

 - crontab -e
 - ``` text 0 * * * * /usr/bin/python3 /path/to/your/media_sort.py ```

-note: that cron is setup for every hour, feel free to change the frequency.
+note: this cron example is setup to run the job for every hour, feel free to change the frequency.
 If you don't know how to set up cron job, [Click here to learn how to schedule](https://crontab.guru/)

 ### For Windows Task Scheduler:
 - Launch Task Scheduler